dotswg/dots-requirements/draft-ietf-dots-requirements.md

   allow mitigation to continue for a limited period after acknowledging a DOTS client's withdrawal of a mitigation request.
 During this period, DOTS server status messages SHOULD indicate that mitigation is active but terminating.
+  DOTS clients MAY reverse the mitigation termination during this active-but-terminating  period with a new mitigation request for the same scope.
+The DOTS server MUST treat this request as a mitigation lifetime extension (see SIG-007 below).

 : The initial active-but-terminating period is implementation- and deployment- specific, but SHOULD be sufficiently long to absorb latency incurred by route propagation.
-If the client requests mitigation again before the initial active-but-terminating period elapses, the DOTS server MAY exponentially increase the active-but-terminating period up to a maximum of 300 seconds (5 minutes).
+If a DOTS client refreshes the mitigation before the active-but-terminating period elapses, the DOTS server MAY increase the active-but-terminating period up to a maximum of 300 seconds (5 minutes).
   After the active-but-terminating period elapses, the DOTS server MUST treat the mitigation as terminated, as the DOTS client is no longer responsible for the mitigation.

 SIG-007
 : Mitigation Lifetime: DOTS servers MUST support mitigations for a negotiated